bcherny/Talks/js-from-1st-principles/2-programs.md

 What will `h(2)` evaluate to?

-If it helps, you can substitue in values one step at a time, like you did in algebra class:
+If it helps, you can substitue in values one step at a time, like you did in algebra class (ie. replace each instance of a variable's *usage* with its *definition*):

 ```js
 // Step 1 - Substitute in h